yambo-code/yambopy/docs/source/tutorial.rst

 2. Coulomb truncation convergence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we will check how the dielectric screening changes with vacuum spacing between layers and including a coulomb trunctation technique.
+Here we will check how the dielectric screening changes with vacuum spacing between layers and including a coulomb truncation technique.
 For that we define a loop where we do a self-consistent ground state calculation, non self-consistent calculation, create the databases
 and run a ``yambo`` BSE calculation for different vacuum spacings.